n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md

 ## Node parameters

-You can specify how the Merge node should combine data from different branches by choosing a **Mode**:
+You can specify how the Merge node should combine data from different data streams by choosing a **Mode**:

 ### Append